Trader’s Notebook

 3:30 p.m.
 New York time

-This morning’s analysis stands unchanged, along with all of the ambiguities.
-I’ve updated the upper chart, showing wave C within the correction, and left unchanged the lower chart, showing the entire Diagonal Triangle discussed this morning.
+This morning’s analysis stands unchanged.
+I’ve updated the upper chart, a close-up of the futures, and have left the lower chart, a long-term view of the index back to 2018, as it was this morning.

 9:35 a.m.
 New York time